DataSeer/snapshot-api/README.md

-# Node.js REST API with JWT Authentication
+# Snapshot API

+The Snapshot API allow processing of PDF documents through a verification system in respect of the OSI (Open Science Indicators).
-This project is a Node.js REST API that implements JWT authentication and integrates with the Genshare API for PDF processing.
+This project provides a Node.js REST API that implements JWT authentication and integrates with the DataSeer AI "Genshare" API for PDF processing.
 It features user-specific rate limiting, script-based user management, and secure token handling.

 ## Features